kishann11/Data-structures-and-Algorithms/README.md

 # Data-structures-and-Algorithms
-Common problems related to data structures and algorithms
+Geeksforgeeks problem solution related to data structures and algorithms.